rokde/baum/README.md

 <a name="installation"></a>
 ## Installation

-Baum works with Laravel 5 onwards.
-You can add it to your `composer.json` file
+Baum works with Laravel.
+You can add it to your `composer.json` file with:
-with:

-    "dogado/baum": ">=1.3.0"
+    "rokde/baum": "^2.0"

 Run `composer install` to install it.

-As with most Laravel 5 packages you'll then need to register the Baum *service provider*.
-To do that, head over your `config/app.php` file and add the following line into the `providers` array:

-    'Baum\Providers\BaumServiceProvider',
+The package uses laravel auto-discovery, so you are good to go.

 <a name="getting-started"></a>
 ## Getting started